AMReX-Astro/MAESTROeX/sphinx_docs/source/thermo_notes.rst

-(Note that :math:`\chi_{\bar{\mu}}` is negative, as pressure is inversely proportional to mass per particle, and :math:`\frac{d \ln \bar{\mu}}{d \ln P}` is positive, since nuclear reactions sythesize more massive particles in the center of the star.)
+(Note that :math:`\chi_{\bar{\mu}}` is negative, as pressure is inversely proportional to mass per particle, and :math:`\frac{d \ln \bar{\mu}}{d \ln P}` is positive, since nuclear reactions synthesize more massive particles in the center of the star.)
 In this case, when a rising parcel eventually reaches neutral buoyancy, it will have a temperature excess in comparison to it’s surroundings.
 If the parcel can retain